elementor/elementor-developers-docs/src/cli/replace-urls.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Sites that change the URL, migrate to different domain or simple transter trom HTTP to HTTPs, need to update URLs in the database.
+Sites that change the URL, whether migrating to different domain or simple transtering from HTTP to HTTPs, need to update URLs in the database.
 Elementor has a tool that replaces old URLs with new URLs in all Elementor pages.
-Elementor CLI `replace-urls` command will do exatly that.
+The Elementor CLI `replace-urls` command will do exactly that.

 ## Command